1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 ??? note "Changing the Nozzle"

-    - If you just want to change the nozzle, take off the silicone sock of the heater block, then heat up the extruder first and pull back the filament a bit once it's warm enough.
+    - If you just want to change the nozzle, take off the silicone sock of the heater block, then **heat up the extruder first** and pull back the filament a bit once it's warm enough.
 Once the extruder heated up, *turn off the printer* and unplug it from the power outlet!
-Then grab the heater block with a plier to hold it in place and screw out the nozzle.
+Then grab the heater block with a plier to hold it in place and screw out the nozzle carefully.
+Use a sufficient tool for the nozzle, don't use pliers.
     - For installing the new nozzle, screw it in and turn it back about half a rotation once you feel it hits the hotend.
 Then heat up the extruder again and tighten up the nozzle.
     - Don't get irritated by the fact that there's a little gap between the head of the nozzle and the heater block - that's totally fine and it's supposed to be like that as the following picture shows. <br> ![Mounted nozzle](../assets/images/head_nozzle-mounted_web.jpg)
     - Mind the warnings from above.

         !!! warning

-        *Never try to unscrew the nozzle from the heater block while the parts are cold!* <br> Melted filament or some kind of screw lock glue might make it hard or even impossible to unscrew it and you risk to shear off the nozzle!
+        - ***Never try to unscrew the nozzle from the heater block while the parts are cold!*** <br> Melted filament or some kind of screw lock glue might make it hard or even impossible to unscrew it and you risk to shear off the nozzle!

 ??? note "About Nozzles in General"